$\Lambda_{\rm s}$CDM cosmology from a type-II minimally modified gravity: Abrupt shifting cosmological constant and CDM

-where $\Lambda_{\rm s0}>0$ is the present-day ($a=1$) value of the CC.
-To realize this within the VCDM framework~\cite{DeFelice:2020eju} with a potential, $V(\phi)$, we start by considering a continuous piece-wise linear potential with two segments of different slopes\footnote{Refer to Appendix A for the rationale behind using linear potential segments and the discussion on the possibility of a sudden transition where the potential $V$ is discontinuous at $\phi=\phi_{\rm c}$, not just in its slope.
-This scenario is also addressed later in the letter.} around a critical point $\phi=\phi_{\rm c}$:
+Remarkably, in VCDM, realizing such scenarios does not necessitate an abrupt shift in the scalar field potential $V(\phi)$ itself; such transitions remain achievable even while the scalar field is monotonically rolling down the potential.
+To demonstrate this, we now proceed with a continuous, piecewise linear potential $V(\phi)$ composed of two segments with different slopes ($\alpha=V_{,\phi}$) before and after the critical scalar field value $\phi=\phi_{\rm c}$.~\footnote{Refer to~\cref{sec:appA} for the rationale behind using continuously connected linear potential segments and for a discussion on the possibility of an abrupt shift in the effective CC through a sudden (discontinuous) change in the value of $V(\phi)$ at $\phi=\phi_{\rm c}$, rather than merely in its slope.
+This scenario is also addressed later in the paper.
+Additionally, the illustrative, non-differentiable potential employed here as an illustrative example will later be replaced with a smooth (infinitely differentiable) version.} Specifically, we define:

-where the indices ``b" and ``a" denote the states before and after the critical point/transition, respectively.
-Using this in the field equations (see Appendix A), we find a corresponding effective CC ($\Lambda_{\rm sft}=\rho_\phi/\Mpl^2$) that shifts (sft) from an initial value to a final value as follows:
+where $\beta$ is a constant offset.
+Substituting this potential into the field equations (see~\cref{sec:appA}), we obtain an abrupt shift in the effective CC, $\Lambda_{\rm sft} = \rho_\phi / \Mpl^2$, as follows: